chengl11/WebRTC_Cybersecurity_Project/sprint2/README.md

 ![Image of architecture](https://github.com/chengl11/WebRTC_Cybersecurity_Project/blob/master/sprint2/images/Architecture.png)

-The basic structure of our product can be divided into four parts: the user behavior part, the code part, the Google built-in WebRTC Detection web page part, and the "WebRTC Notifier" plug-in part.
+The basic structure of our product can be divided into four parts: the user behavior part, the code part, the Google WebRTC-internals part, and the "WebRTC Notifier" plug-in part.

 For the code part, our current idea is to divide it into four components: the listening component, the analysis component, the interaction component and the interface component(or UI component).

-### 2.1 User Behavior Part
+### 2.1 The Listening Component
 First the user needs to install and turn on our "WebRTC Notifier" plug-in.
-Then, when the user opens a website, the listening part of our code begins to execute.
+Then, the listening part of our code begins to execute.
 It will collect the URLs of all the opening sites and save them in a list.

-### 2.2 Code Part
+### 2.2 The Analysis Component
-The analysis part will create the connection between Google's built-in WebRTC website and our project.
-It sends the list of saved sites to the Google built-in website and analyzes the results.
+The analysis part will create the connection between Google's built-in WebRTC-internals website and our product.
+It sends the list of saved sites to the WebRTC-internals website and analyzes the results.
 This section will then return all results if Google's built-in monitoring system detects that the current URL wants to use WebRTC.

-### 2.3 The Google built-in WebRTC Detection web page Part
+### 2.3 The Interaction Component
-The interactive section takes the results collecting from the Google built-in site and passes them to our Google extension application.
-Our application will pop up a window telling the user that the current site wants to use your WebRTC.
+The interactive section takes the results collecting from the WebRTC-internals site and passes them to our Google extension application.
+The extension will then pop up a window telling the user that the current site wants to use your WebRTC.
 Users can then choose to continue browsing the site or exit.

-### 2.4 Interface Part
+### 2.4 The Interface Part
 The interface part(or UI part) is the design part of the entire plug-in interface.